Union of the Snake

-"Union of the Snake" is the ninth single by the English new wave band Duran Duran, released on 17 October 1983.
+"Union of the Snake" is the ninth single by the English pop rock band Duran Duran, released on 17 October 1983.

 It was the lead single from the band's third album Seven and the Ragged Tiger (1983), and preceded its release by one month.
-It became one of Duran Duran's most popular singles, hitting number one on the US Cash Box and peaking at number three on the US Billboard Hot 100 for three consecutive weeks at the end of 1983.
+It became one of Duran Duran's most popular singles, hitting number one on the US Cashbox and peaking at number three on the US Billboard Hot 100 for three consecutive weeks at the end of 1983.
 Further chart movement was prevented by "Say It Isn't So" by Daryl Hall and John Oates and "Say Say Say" by Paul McCartney and Michael Jackson.
-It also reached number three on the UK Singles chart.
+It also reached number three on the UK singles chart.

-Background and writing

-After a songwriting session near Cannes in France, much of the band's third album was recorded at George Martin's AIR Studios on the Caribbean island of Montserrat with producer Alex Sadkin, then mixed at 301 Studios in Sydney.
-Mixing for "Union of the Snake" was done right up to the last minute before the tapes had to be turned over to EMI for pressing.

-It was originally titled, "The Union at Stake", when the band were interviewed on The Oxford Road Show in March 1983 before their first performance of "Is there something I should know?" on U.K. television.

-Lyricist Simon Le Bon (notoriously reticent about explaining his oblique lyrics) hinted in the Duran Duran lyric book The Book of Words that the borderline might be one between the conscious and subconscious minds.
-In later interviews, he proclaimed that it was a reference to Tantric sex.

-Drummer Roger Taylor stated that the beat and drum track was based upon David Bowie's 1983 single "Let's Dance".

 Reception

-Cash Box said the song "stealthily stalks along on Simon Le Bon’s clenched vocals, but more cautiously [than 'Hungry Like the Wolf'] in the night-time nightmare world depicted in these lyrics."
+Cashbox said the song "stealthily stalks along on Simon Le Bon's clenched vocals, but more cautiously [than 'Hungry Like the Wolf'] in the night-time nightmare world depicted in these lyrics."